Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Developmental Dysplasia of the Hip
+Home > Be Healthy > Health Library > Developmental Dysplasia of the Hip

 Developmental dysplasia of the hip (DDH) is a hip problem a baby is born with or that happens in the first year of life.
 In this condition, the top of the thighbone doesn't fit securely into the hip socket.
 This problem may affect one or both hip joints.